ongres/pgqueries/sql/SharedBuffers/README.md

-# Some insights on buffercache

-There is a misterious usagecount column in the pg_buffercache does have the not so explicit description of "Clock-sweep access count".
+# Shared Buffer Inspection

+## pgbuffercache

+> Beware using this extension during concurrency peaks, as a LWLock is issued to have a consistent view of the shared space.

+## The usage count internals

+Each block has a "Clock-sweep access count" score from 0 to 5.
 What this means is that the usage count is the current _score_ of backends pinning that buffer going from 0 ( dirtied or non used atm) to 5 (meaning 5 or more backends are accessing now, with no strategy set).
 The clock-seep algorithm is explained in detail at `src/backend/storage/buffer/README`.